Cordoba – three cultures

 - In autumn, you can enjoy a pleasant climate for walking around the city – it is still warm but not hot anymore.
 At the turn of September and October, the International Festival of Poetry – Cosmopoetica takes place (the event lasts 10 days).

 - In December, the city begins preparations for the celebration of Christmas.
 The New Year, in order to be happy for us, should be welcomed in a Spanish way.
 According to tradition, it is believed that whoever eats 12 grapes during the bell’s striking, will have a lucky and prosperous year.
-Local residents like to celebrate it together, a popular meeting place is the clock on Tendillas Square.
+Local residents like to celebrate it together, a popular meeting place is a clock on Tendillas Square.

 Cordoba – how best to explore the city?